Joseph Leaning sang Green Bushes on Unto Brigg Fair, from a cylinder recorded in 1908 by Percy Grainger. The LP sleeve notes said:

 All the songs on this record were acquired during the seven years I spent in Australia.
 Some are indigenous, but the majority are Australian variants of the songs taken over by British convicts and settlers in the 18th and 19th century.

 Cyril Poacher sang The Green Bushes at home in Grove Farm, Blaxhall, Suffolk in September 1974.
-This recording made by Tony Engle was published in 1975 on Poacher's Topic album The Broomfield Wager: Traditional Songs from Suffolk and in 2004 on his Musical Traditions anthology Plenty of Thyme.
+This recording made by Tony Engle was published in 1975 on Poacher's Topic album of traditional songs from Suffolk, The Broomfield Wager and in 2004 on his Musical Traditions anthology Plenty of Thyme.

 Phoebe Smith sang Green Bushes in a recording made by Mike Yates in 1975/76.
-This was published in 1977 on the Smith Family's Topic album The Travelling Songster: An Anthology from Gypsy Singers and in 2001 on her Veteran CD The Yellow Handkerchief.
+This was published in 1977 on the Smith Family's Topic anthology The Travelling Songster and in 2001 on her Veteran CD The Yellow Handkerchief.
 The former album's notes commented:

 The song Green Bushes was popular in 1845 when J.B.
 Buckstone based a play on the same theme—keeping the same title incidentally.
 It was printed on numerous 19th century broadsides, which possibly helps to explain why so many versions were noted by song collectors at the beginning of this century.
 Phoebe Smith's version begins with a ‘rogue’ verse—from the song The Pride of Kildare—which, characteristically does not sound out of place.